Misty Knight: Fictional character biography

 Misty teamed with her friend Colleen Wing in fighting the criminal Emil Vachon in the Hong Kong area.
 She saved Colleen from an attempted beating.
 She then set up a private detective agency with Colleen entitled: "Knightwing Restorations Ltd".

 Soon after she first met Iron Fist, the two crimefighters fell in love.
 Misty conducted undercover work against the crime lord Bushmaster.
 She aided Iron Fist, Spider-Man, and Colleen Wing against Davos, the Steel Serpent.
 She then first met and fought Luke Cage.
 Misty's "Knightwing Restorations Ltd" detective agency subsequently helped Power Man and Iron Fist's Heroes for Hire agency on numerous cases.
 Misty aided Iron Fist and Power Man in rescuing captives of Bushmaster and procured a videotape clearing Cage of crimes.
-Misty was then captured and nearly killed by Nightshade.
-She then helped the X-Men, Colleen Wing, and Sunfire against Moses Magnum in Japan.
-She fought Sabretooth, and then fought Constrictor and Sabretooth together, and was rescued by El Aguila.
-She escaped captivity and captured Ward Meachum.
-Colleen Wing later broke off her friendship with Misty due to Misty's relationship with Tyrone King.
+Colleen later broke off her friendship with Misty due to Misty's relationship with Tyrone King.
 Misty rescued Iron Fist from drowning, reconciled with him, and ended her relationship with Tyrone King.
 Later, when Iron Fist broke up with her, Misty began a short romance with Power Man.
 This episode was a source of tension between Power Man and Iron Fist for a brief period.

 Misty later learned of Iron Fist's apparent demise.
-Iron Fist was presumed dead for an extended period until Misty saw the Super-Skrull impersonate Danny Rand (Iron Fist) on television.
-She confronted the Super-Skrull in his guise as Danny Rand.
+Iron Fist is presumed dead for an extended period until Misty sees Super-Skrull impersonate him.
+She confronts Super-Skrull in his guise as Iron Fist.
 Misty assisted Namor in finding and saving the hero.
-They went to the Savage Land, where they learned that the Super-Skrull had been posing as Iron Fist, and Misty aided Namor and Namorita against the Super-Skrull.
+They went to the Savage Land, where they learned that Super-Skrull had been posing as Iron Fist, and Misty aided Namor and Namorita against Super-Skrull.
 She and Danny Rand were ultimately reunited and renewed their relationship.

-During the 2006 "Civil War" storyline, Misty Knight and Colleen Wing were contacted by Iron Man, Reed Richards, and Spider-Man to re-form Heroes for Hire and track down superhumans who refused to register.
+During the 2006 "Civil War" storyline, Misty Knight and Colleen Wing are contacted by Iron Man, Reed Richards, and Spider-Man to re-form Heroes for Hire and track down superhumans who refused to register.
 Initially hesitant, the pair eventually agree creating a team including Shang-Chi, Humbug, Orka, Black Cat, Paladin, and a new Tarantula.
-Misty was identified as one of the 142 registered superheroes who was part of the Initiative.
+Misty is identified as one of the 142 registered superheroes who was part of the Initiative.